sail-sg/symbolic-instruction-tuning/README.md

 ### Multi-Task Instruction Tuning

-For `tapex-zero-large`, you can run the following command.
-Note that the config is for `1` GPU card with `40G` memory.
-You can adjust the card number in `train_config.yaml` and batch size in arguments according to your own environment.
+To run `tapex-zero-large`, use the following command while keeping in mind that the configuration is designed for a single GPU card with 40GB of memory.
+If needed, you can adjust the number of GPU cards in `train_config.yaml` and the batch size using the arguments to match your specific computing environment.

 ```shell
 accelerate launch --config_file train_config.yaml train_model.py \